arXiv/arxiv-docs/about/membership.md

  <br /> \*\*Community: For those that are significantly resource-limited or use arXiv for reading only

 The fees listed above for each membership tier are guaranteed for the 2022, 2023, and 2024.
+Institutions joining as part of a consortium receive a 10% discount.
+Country-level consortia receive a larger discount, dependent on the proportion of institutions participating.

 ## Usage Statistics